 - Goma: HIV programme supporting four medical centres (including access to antiretroviral treatment).

-WHO has since subsequently declared the outbreak to be a Public Health Emergency of International Concern (PHEIC).
+WHO has declared the outbreak to be a Public Health Emergency of International Concern (PHEIC).

 We have new tools and improvements in the medical management of this epidemic, compared to previous Ebola epidemics, such as new developmental treatments; a vaccine that has given indications of being effective; Ebola treatment centres are more open and accessible for the families of patients; and provision of a higher level of supportive care.

-However, a year into the outbreak, the situation in the Ebola-affected areas of DRC is deteriorating and the number of Ebola cases continues to increase: more than 2,700 cases and more than 1,800 confirmed deaths have been reported to date.
+Despite this, there is a 66 per cent case fatality rate in the current outbreak.
+Nearly 18 months into the epidemic, the situation in the Ebola-affected areas of DRC has not improved and the number of Ebola cases continues to increase: over 3,000 cases and more than 2,000 deaths have been reported to date.

 Community mistrust and attacks on responders